TEDx Talk

 November 2012

-On top of Jack Attack, stroke smart KG, (below, writing sacred notes for my anxiety and memory deficient mind!) in particular, was one wise, intuitive PA fortunately living in London who would message her Special K when I had to get ready for a 'hospital date' (always had 'em!
-You know how it is) over the 6 weeks hanging out at St George's Hospital, laugh at my morbid hospital tales (who wouldn't when I described a serious procedure *endoscopy - camera down my throat whilst awake!* with a dirty pun or that I had gotten into the wrong bed after dashing to the bathroom for a few short minutes late at night?!) and she would also reassure this frightened brain-damaged Kitty that I wasn't dead nor even in a coma (because I most certainly thought I was!) by bringing in that day's dodgy (the best kind) Metro Newspaper (I was always desperate for fresh news as it calmed my nerves about the supposed coma/death paranoia - Cotard's Syndrome is a rare and utterly disturbing disorder where one thinks they are not alive *when they actually are* - which occupied my thoughts initially and was utterly frightening i.e.: Princess Catherine having 'acute morning sickness' was fresh, welcomed news for my paranoid mind - even the progress in daily weather and politics calmed/deflected the 'lack of life' nerves! - I'm sure you can see the logic there) the moment she finished work or after going on a little date with her 'manfriend' (Kitty - The K**kblock forever at your service!).
+Below: On top of Jack Attack, stroke-smart KTG, (below, writing sacred notes for my anxiety-&-memory-deficient mind!) in particular, was one wise, intuitive PA also living in London who would message her Special K when I had to get ready for a 'hospital date' (always had 'em!
+You know how it is) over the six weeks hanging out at St George's Hospital, laugh at my morbid hospital tales (who wouldn't when I described a serious procedure *endoscopy - camera down my throat whilst awake!* with a dirty pun or that I had gotten into the wrong bed after dashing to the bathroom for a few short minutes late at night?!) and she would also reassure this frightened brain-damaged Kitty that I wasn't dead nor even in a coma (because I most certainly thought I was!) by bringing in that day's dodgy (the best kind) Metro Newspaper (I was always desperate for fresh news as it calmed my nerves about the supposed coma/death paranoia - Cotard's syndrome is a rare and utterly disturbing disorder where one thinks they are not alive *when they actually are* - which occupied my thoughts initially and was utterly frightening i.e.: Princess Catherine having 'acute morning sickness' was fresh-+-welcomed news for my increasingly-paranoid mind - even the progress in daily weather & politics calmed/deflected the 'lack-of-life' nerves! - I'm sure you can see the logic there) the moment she finished work or after going on a little date with her 'manfriend' (Kitty - The K**kblock forever at your service!).

-One of my dear Far North Queenslander Abroad Buddies in the midst of writing one of her many (hilarious) messages during the very first month post Strokie #2 when I was Special K+ (notes were regarded as 'physical evidence' of her visit and existence as my damaged mind forgot she had, which would then cause death/coma paranoia/anxiety until the early hours where I would require repeat doses of sleeping tablets by the patient medical team + Nurse Gilly).
+One of my dear Far-North-Queenslander-abroad buddies in the midst of writing one of her many (hilarious) messages during the very first month post Stroke #2 when I was Special K+ (notes were regarded as 'physical evidence' of her visit & existence as the bi-damaged mind forgot she had, which would then cause death/coma paranoia/anxiety until the early hours - as forgetting was previously so foreign to me and I was acutely aware of such - where I would then require repeat doses of sleeping tablets by the tolerant medical team & St-G offisder, Gilly).
 Here, in this notebook I kept permanently by my side, she (and many others) would offer her unique brand of support and humour when she would regularly come into hospital every couple of days with her special 'lipgloss' aka baby nappy rash cream *see below* - quite effective on your lips (how did she find that out?!)!
 Dear Katie also 'got me' - which is occasionally hard for others to achieve (as I'm sure you yourself have experienced in your own life) - some people spend years trying to grasp such an enigma (yes, an enigma!), think they have this Special K all pegged, only to then realise they have no idea.
-Being young, I do understand that some souls are simply too preoccupied in their own 'bubble' to concern themselves with the lives and minds of others (engrossing myself in others' worlds is something I've actively tried to extend in my own endeavours of late too).
-Nevermind - I've got pumpers like the extraordinary KG to fill me with endorphins!
+Being young, I do understand that some souls are simply too preoccupied in their own 'bubble' to concern themselves with the lives and minds of others.
+Nevermind - I've got pumpers like the extraordinary KTG to so selflessly fill me with endorphins!

 Irreverent wit certainly is